-The article talks about how web design affects buying behavior and also sheds light about ways to improve a website’s design can be improved.
+This article talks about how web design affects buying behavior and sheds light on ways to improve a website’s design.
 Did you know that you have just 3 seconds to grab the attention of a visitor when they visit your website?
 Globally, attention spans have fallen and web designers and businesses are building smarter websites that can grab attention and engage visitors within that timeframe.
 A good website triggers positive buying behavior while bad ones can demotivate even an interested customer.

 Why Does Web Design Affect The Buying Behavior?

 The design and build of your website will definitely decide the outcome of your online marketing campaign.
 If something isn’t pleasing to the eyes, the user will not take a desired action.
 Your website must pass the ‘eyeball test’ and be optimized for conversion by strategically placing calls to actions (CTAs) ‘above the fold’ & ‘below the fold’.
 Let’s look at how web design affects buying behavior and conversion rates on your website.
 We’ll also look at how you can improve the design to meet your goals vis-à-vis design.

 Conversion Rate is the percentage of visitors who are convinced to perform the desired action on a website.
 When more users are performing these actions, it is seen as a success for the website.
 The conversion rate is interpreted differently by different businesses.
 For instance, an online store would measure its success based on the percentage of visitors buying products, and similarly, a construction contractor would measure success on the percentage of trade calls or users asking for online quotes.

 If you have an excellent product portfolio or offer services that are highly sought after and yet don’t see the level of activity and interest of your business through your website, it is a reflection of a poor website.
 Online conversions are more about how the information of your product or service is presented rather than the quality of the actual product or service.
 A poor website can become an eyesore and hurt your brand name.